 applicable sales or use tax, the purchaser is still responsible for reporting

 and paying the tax directly to Nevada.)

-Are remote sellers required to collect and remit tax on all retail sales made into Nevada, including those made over the Internet?
+Are remote sellers that meet the Nevada retail sales threshold required to collect and remit tax on all retail sales made into Nevada, including those made over the Internet?

 required to collect and remit the tax on all taxable retail sales made for delivery